Horizontal networking often creates dissonance in the vertical enterprise

-Today, there’s a lot of chatter about bottom-up versus top-down, the collective wisdom of the organizational crowd, social learning and various related themes.
-However, there’s also ongoing dissonance or competition between the methods that create the current defined and structured forms of organized activity and the growing world of hyperlinked flows in which knowledge and meaning are built layer by layer, exchange by exchange (all those hyperlinked interactions that increasingly make up what we call “knowledge work”) as enabled by social computing.
-Consequently, continuing to use these methodologies hinders the effective development and use of social learning as it relates to improved individual and group work satisfaction and effectiveness of organizational performance.
+Today, there’s a lot of chatter about bottom-up versus top-down, the collective wisdom of the organizational crowd, and various related themes.
+However, there’s also ongoing dissonance or competition between the methods behind structured, highly-defined organizational forms and activity and the growing world of hyperlinked flows in which knowledge and meaning are built layer by layer, exchange by exchange (all those hyperlinked interactions that increasingly make up what we call “knowledge work”) which social computing enable.

 Dissonance in job requirements

-In my opinion the methodology of job evaluation is a very useful place to look at some of the likely reasons for the ongoing dissonance and resistance to change we are seeing and will continue to experience.
-Job evaluation is what creates pay grades, pay practices, thresholds for entry into bonus schemes, sometimes the criteria for distinguishing between management and non-management jobs, and so on.
+The methodology of job evaluation is a very useful place to look at some of the key critical reasons for the ongoing dissonance and resistance to change we are seeing and will continue to experience.
+The methodology of job evaluation situates jobs in the organizational hierarchy and creates pay grades, pay practices, thresholds for entry into bonus schemes and often is the main criterion for distinguishing between management and non-management jobs.

-Fundamentally, job evaluation (or work measurement in the professional jargon) relies very heavily on the assumption that knowledge is hierarchically structured and, as well, put to use.
-It follows that she or he (or the job requirements) who has more of the knowledge —on paper—is she or he who deserves to be “higher up” in the organization.
+Fundamentally, job evaluation (work measurement in the professional jargon) relies on the core assumption that knowledge is structured, and used, hierarchically.
+It follows that she or he (and the job requirements) who has more of the knowledge —on paper—is she or he who deserves to be “higher up” in the organization.

 There are four or five major, well-known methodologies for measuring work.
 They all use very similar factors (sometimes described a bit differently semantically, with a couple more or less factors or sub-factors) and they all essentially measure the same thing.

-The Hay Method uses the model that all work has three phases—input, throughput and output—and employs three core factors to measure that work:
+The Hay Method describes work as having three phases—input, throughput and output—and it employs three core factors to measure that input/throughput/output:

-1. Know-how – knowledge and skills acquired through education and experience.
+1. Know-how (input) – knowledge and skills acquired through education and experience.

-3. Accountability – the level and type of responsibility a given job has for coordinating, managing or otherwise having impact on an organization’s objectives.
+3. Accountability (output)- the level and type of responsibility a given job has for coordinating, managing or otherwise having impact on an organization’s objectives.

-There is a fourth factor called working conditions, but in many cases this is treated almost as a throwaway factor, especially when it comes to knowledge work, as it relates to fumes, chemicals, outdoor exposure, dangerous physical conditions, unusual exogenous stress, etc.
+There is a fourth factor called working conditions, but in many cases this is treated almost as a throwaway factor, especially when it comes to knowledge work.
+It typically relates to physical factors such as lighting, air-conditioning, the presence of fumes or chemicals, outdoor exposure, dangerous physical conditions, unusual exogenous stress, etc.

 Changing assumptions about knowledge

-Just as important is the underlying assumption of these methods about the fundamental nature of knowledge.
-It assumes knowledge and its acquisition, development and use proceeds slowly and carefully and is based on the official taxonomy of knowledge, a vertical arrangement of information and skills that are derived from the official institutions of our society (Jane Jacobs has a fair bit to say about this in Chapter 3 titled Credentialing vs. Educating in her last book Dark Age Ahead, as do others like John Taylor Gatto and Alfie Kohn, and as does David Weinberger’s Everything Is Miscellaneous – the power of digital disorder).
+These methods set out a fundamental, foundational assumption about the nature of knowledge.
+They assume that knowledge and its acquisition, development and use is relatively quite stable, that it evolves quite slowly and carefully and that knowledge is based on an official, accepted taxonomy – a vertical arrangement of information and skills that are derived from the official institutions of our society (Jane Jacobs has a fair bit to say about this in Chapter 3 titled Credentialing vs. Educating in her last book Dark Age Ahead, as do others like John Taylor Gatto and Alfie Kohn, and as does David Weinberger’s Everything Is Miscellaneous – the power of digital disorder).

 The definitions of the know-how (knowledge and skills ) factor levels are paraphrased from the semantic definitions on the actual Hay Guide Chart.

-E – University graduation, senior trades, managerial (reads books & applies thought to policies and practices)
+E – University graduation, senior trades, managerial (reads the books)

 F – University plus 10 years experience, grad school (puts the books to use)